the-carlisle-group/Text2Date/README.md

 Text2Date formally divides time strings and their associated formatting patterns into two categories "fixed" and "variable".
 Variable formats must be delimited, fixed formats may or may not be delimited.

+A valid formatting pattern (and time string) must contain all elements representing units larger than its smallest element.
+For example, if a pattern contains days, it must contain years and months.

 A delimited fixed-width  pattern should contain only the following sequences: YY, YYYY, MM, MMM, DD, hh, mm, and ss.
 The elements must be ordered and spaced appropriately to line up with the input.
 All other characters or sequences are ignored.
 For example: